Ultrasound Guided Injections

 In order to deliver the medication to the correct location within the joint, the doctors at the Georgetown Clinics are trained in ultrasound guided injections.
 The primary goal in therapeutic ultrasound is to reduce inflammation, and introduce anti-inflammatory medications directly into the joint too provide long-term relief.
 Ultrasound is used to guide the needle, to provide relief without causing nerve damage or injury.

-Is Ultrasound Therapy Right for You?
+Is Ultrasound Guided Injection Right for You?

 When joints suffer injury, illness, or stress due to constant use, the result is often not only chronic joint pain, but also recurring pain in the extremities and reduced mobility.
 Joint injections serve two purposes: diagnosing and treating the pain.
 Injected into the affected joint, numbing agents can confirm whether or not an inflammation in the joint is the source of the problem.
 Ultrasound Therapy, through guided injections, is effective in a number of medical situations: